AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/getting_started.md

 - **ETS Lindgren EMCenter** Position Controller
 - **ETS Lindgren Linear Slider**

-Other instruments may be compatible given that they use the same SCPI commands as the listed devices.
+Other instruments may be compatible, given that they use the same SCPI commands as the listed devices.